evan-kolberg/fanduel_faceoff_boggle_ML/readme.md

-# Note: an article soon to be published on Medium.com will replace this readme
+# Note: an article soon to be published on Medium.com will enhance this readme

 # Why was this made?